dwhiffing/fury/content/nato/de/air/body.md

 aircraft produced in three variants.
-The Luftwaffe procured 160 Tornado IDS (Interdiction/Strike) and 34 Tornado ECR (Electronic Combat/Reconnaissance), while the German Navy (Bundesmarine) acquired 112 IDS variants which will be included here.
+The Luftwaffe procured 160 Tornado IDS (Interdiction/Strike) and 34 Tornado ECR (Electronic Combat/Reconnaissance), while the German Navy (Bundesmarine) acquired 112 IDS variants which are included here.
 No Air Defence Variants (ADV) were purchased by Germany who were banking on the Eurofighter Typhoon for the air superiority role.
 That aircraft was yet to make its first flight (March 1994).
 The intention was that the IDS version would replace all Alpha Jets an F-4F Phantoms in the Fighter Bomber role, however due to increased tensions one wing of Phantoms was retained and two wings of Alpha Jets were kept in front line service.
 Fighter bomber